exa303/lfcs/usr_resource_limits.md

 `Hard` limit means that the limit will be enforced.
 A `soft` limit is the type of limit that is not enforced immediately and sends a warning to the user before continuing the next line of action.

+If a hard limit or soft limit of a resource is set to a valid value, but outside of the supported range of the local system, the system may reject the new limit or unexpected behavior may occur.
+If the control value required is used, the module will reject the login if a limit could not be set.

+In general, individual limits have priority over group limits, so if you impose no limits for admin group, but one of the members in this group have a limits line, the user will have its limits set according to this line.

+Also, please note that all limit settings are set per login.
+They are not global, nor are they permanent; existing only for the duration of the session.

+In the limits configuration file, the '#' character introduces a comment - after which the rest of the line is ignored.

+The pam_limits module does report configuration problems found in its configuration file and errors via syslog

+### Settings
+* `core` - limits the core file size (KB)
+* `data` - maximum data size (KB)
+* `fsize` - maximum filesize (KB)
+* `memlock` - maximum locked-in-memory address space (KB)
+* `nofile` - maximum number of open files
+* `rss` - maximum resident set size (KB) (Ignored in Linux 2.4.30 and higher)
+* `stack` - maximum stack size (KB)
+* `cpu` - maximum CPU time (minutes)
+* `nproc` - maximum number of processes
+* `as` - address space limit (KB)
+* `maxlogins` - maximum number of logins for this user except for this with uid=0
+* `maxsyslogins` - maximum number of all logins on system
+* `priority` - the priority to run user process with (negative values boost process priority)
+* `locks` - maximum locked files (Linux 2.4 and higher)
+* `sigpending` - maximum number of pending signals (Linux 2.6 and higher)
+* `msgqueue` - maximum memory used by POSIX message queues (bytes) (Linux 2.6 and higher)
+* `nice` - maximum nice priority allowed to raise to (Linux 2.6.12 and higher) values: [-20,19]
+* `rtprio ` - maximum realtime priority allowed for non-privileged processes (Linux 2.6.12 and higher) All items support the values -1, unlimited or infinity indicating no limit, except for priority and nice.